-The fellowship position entails approximately one or two days per week in clinic with center staff, one-half day of the fellow’s own clinic, and three days per week in the operating room.
+The fellowship position entails approximately one day per week in clinic with center staff, one-half day of the fellow’s own clinic, and three and a half days per week in the operating room.
 The fellow also is expected to participate in all weekly urology departmental conferences and to select articles for and attend monthly journal club.
 He/she will also help plan and execute subspecialty-specific symposia.

 How to apply

 We participate in the AUA match for fellowships in genitourinary reconstructive surgery.
 Information is available on the Society of Genitourinary Reconstructive Surgeons website at societygurs.org.
 Applicants should send a copy of their AUA Match application, CV and two to three letters of recommendation to the contact below by the deadline indicated on the GURS website.

 Fellowship Program Director, Male Genitourinary Reconstruction and Prosthetic Surgery